hampusvh/python-adventure-game/README.md

-# Text-Based Adventure Game – Programming 1 School Project
+# 🗺️ Text-Based Adventure Game

 ![Python](https://img.shields.io/badge/Python-3.x-blue?logo=python)

-## About the Project
+## 📖 About the Project

 This project was created as part of the course Programming 1, where I developed a simple text-based adventure game in Python.